 Tip-5 Insert Keywords

 It’s essential to add an exact amount of keywords from the job listing in your resume to show that you are a good fit for the position and job description.

-You can put the relevant keyword which are related to your profile.
-Additionally, some general keywords in your resume because companies use scanning software to filter out the resume for that reason you should embed the right amount of related keywords.
+You can put the relevant keyword which is related to your profile.
+Additionally, some general keywords in your resume because companies use scanning software to filter out the resume.
+For that reason, you should embed the right amount of related keywords.

 Tip-6 Spotlight your Interpersonal skills

 Apart from the designing skills, today’s employers are keeping an eye on the non-technical abilities also.